 What is Payment Gateway?

-Payment Gateway is the ecommerce service which allows the credit card payments to be processed whenever a transaction takes place.
+Payment Gateway is a service that allows the credit card payments to be processed whenever a transaction takes place.
 This is for the online businesses as well as the traditional brick and mortar stores.

 The job of a payment gateway is to process the transactions by transferring the key information between the payment portals such as web enabled mobile devices or websites and the front end processor or a bank.
 Payment gateways authorize the payment between the two main parties i.e. merchant and customer.